dstl-lab/dstl-lab.github.io/apply.md

 ---

 <p class="notice apply-banner">
 Applications for Fall 2024 are now closed.
 Our next recruitment will happen at the start of Fall 2025.
+The content below was posted for Fall 2024, but won't change too much for Fall 2025.
 </p>

 <!-- <a href="https://forms.gle/Xpez96nbGYmPjYF8A" target="_blank"><button class="apply-button">Apply here!</button></a> -->